Munich Re Launches Enterprise-Wide Data-Driven Platform for Analytics

 In summary, this enterprise-wide, innovative data lakes platform for analytics has really opened up the entire Munich Re organization to everyone.

 Andreas Kohlmaier: It’s really one of the driving factors.
-It’s certainly not the only one, but it’s a nice catalyst because now everyone is participating in this one platform, and there is lots of
+It’s certainly not the only one, but it’s a nice catalyst because now everyone is participating in this one platform, and there is lots of energy going on.

 Fantastic.
 Andreas, it has been a pleasure talking with you.